particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 - Can use [DS2482](https://github.com/rickkas7/DS2482-RK) I2C to 1-Wire bridge chip instead
 - SHT30 sensors (I2C) may be an alternative in some applications

+#### FastLED

+- Not compatible.
+- In theory the library could be modified to use the same technique as the NeoPixel library.

 #### NeoPixel (WS2812, WS2812B, and WS2813)

 - Requires Device OS 5.3.2 or later and [Particle-NeoPixel](https://github.com/technobly/Particle-NeoPixel) version 1.0.3.